Last Updated on

 - Small size

 Buyer’s Feedback on the Gretsch Jim Dandy

 Buyers who know exactly what the Gretsch G9500 is know what to expect.
 Some people didn’t like the boxy sound projection, but the rich timbre sure makes up for it.
 This guitar owns “it.”
 It doesn’t pretend to be something it’s not – it’s an affordable guitar with traditional and quirky style.

 The neck might not be everybody’s favorite, and the size might put you off at first, but it’s a high-quality instrument that will fit right at home.
 It’s no surprise that it stays in tune like it should – many budget guitars can’t even do that.
 It can be taken anywhere and everywhere to add some acoustic goodness no matter where you are – well, that’s what the buyer’s say!

 Alternatives to Consider

 If you’d rather stick with the ol’ faithful dreadnought body, the Yamaha FG JR1 is a 3/4 scale guitar.
-It has 20 frets, is a convenient size for travel, and it’s a great beginner guitar.
+It has 20 frets, which is a convenient size for an acoustic travel guitar, and it’s a great beginner guitar.
 It will be sure to remind you of your very first guitar if it’s not already your first-time buy.
 To give you a break in the budget department, the guitar also comes with a starter kit to help alleviate the costs that come with starting out!